 To find a thesis from the University of Leeds, you can:

 - Use Search@Library to find theses on a particular topic.
 Filter your search to view only theses by selecting "Dissertations/Theses" from the options on the left.
 You may need to click on "More..." under the Content type heading if it is not immediately visible.

 - Use the Search@Library advanced search to find a thesis by title or author

 - Search White Rose eTheses Online (WREO) for online theses from the Universities of Leeds, Sheffield and York.

 To request a print thesis, follow the "in store - request here" link.
 Please allow at least 48 hours for the item to be retrieved from the Library store.
 You will receive an email to your University account when it is available.

 Theses cannot be taken out of the Library.
 If the thesis is only available in print format, you can request digitisation.
-Depending on the thesis, there may be a charge.
+There is a charge for digitisation of £40 per theses.

 Some theses are unavailable because the research is commercially sensitive, or to protect confidentiality.

 Electronic Theses Online Service (EThOS) is a service provided by the British Library.